-9 Best American Standard Toilets of 2021 – Reviews and Top Picks
+9 Best American Standard Toilets of 2022 – Reviews & Top Picks

 American Standard makes bathroom fixtures with an elegant look and features that are on the cutting edge of toilet technology.
 They produce toilets that offer conservative water-saving flushes while still managing powerful cleaning with each pull of the handle.